 Mentor.
-Workshops and classes in poetry, mixed-genre, and criticism.
+Workshops and classes in poetry.

 Statement: “I love the reciprocal relationship between technical matters on the one hand, and subject matter on the other.
 I’ve been focused for years on how the explosiveness of just being alive can call into question the aptness of one’s acquired technique.
 Equally, I’ve been fascinated with how a technical revision—cutting a weak stanza, say, or letting the sound of a word dictate a next phrase that unmoors some of a poem’s original intended meaning—can sometimes result in vastly livlier subject matter.
 I think that the most difficult and rewarding thing about being a writer is that we are forced to honor two opposite and essential necessities at once: the necessity to learn and master craft, and the necessity to be given over to a process that takes us beyond our conscious intentions into something more akin to dreaming.
 I go to lengths to make sure that my workshops and mentor relationships honor this rich doubleness.”